bitovi/academy/src/technology-consulting/6-building-rapport.md

 - **Emotional labeling:** Practice identifying and labeling emotions in yourself and others during interactions to improve emotional recognition.
 - **Breathing techniques:** Use techniques like the 4-7-8 breathing method to stay composed and manage stress.
-- **Conflict resolution role-plays:** Engage in role-playing exercises to practice resolving conflicts effectively.
-- **Active listening exercises:** Practice summarizing and reflecting back what others say in meetings to demonstrate active listening and understanding.

 ### Delivering your message effectively